kwaldenphd/apis-python/README.md

 print(response_dict.keys())
 ```

-The first `print()` statement returns a status message for the `requests.get()` API call.
+25. The first `print()` statement returns a status message for the `requests.get()` API call.

-Once we know the API call is working, we can go ahead and request the JSON data available via the API.
+26. Once we know the API call is working, we can go ahead and request the JSON data available via the API.

-Then we can store that JSON data as a Python dictionary.
+27. Then we can store that JSON data as a Python dictionary.

+<blockquote>Q2: Describe how a web API works in your own words.</blockquote>

 # Working With the API Response in Python

-If our API call has been successful, we now have JSON or XML data in Python.
+28. If our API call has been successful, we now have JSON or XML data in Python.

-Now we can start to explore the data returned by the API in Python.
+29. Now we can start to explore the data returned by the API in Python.

-<blockquote>We can call this type of preliminary exploration and analysis EDA, or exploratory data analysis.</blockquote>
+30. We can call this type of preliminary exploration and analysis EDA, or exploratory data analysis.</blockquote>

-Let's say we wanted to know more about these Python repositories.
+31. Let's say we wanted to know more about these Python repositories.
 ```Python
 # import requests module
 import requests